unskript/Awesome-CloudOps-Automation/AWS/legos/aws_get_ec2_cpu_consumption/README.md

 <h1>get average CPU utilization over last 24 hours for EC2 instances </h1>

 ## Description
-Given a region, this will query all instances,a nd give you an average CPU utilization over 24 hours.
+Given a region, this will query all instances, and give you an average CPU utilization over 24 hours.

 ## Lego Details